phetsims/sun/doc/Checkbox.md

 - Accessible Name: Energy Symbols (e.g. Example 1)
 - (Optional) Help Text: (e.g., Observe energy chunks move and change through system.)

-TO DO:
-- Group example, could use one from GFL series (no heading required)